casper-network/docs/source/docs/casper/developers/writing-onchain-code/testing-contracts.md

 <p align="center"><img src={useBaseUrl("/image/testing-contracts/caught-breakpoint.png")} alt="caught-breakpoint" width="600"/></p>

-This will allow you to see the parameters of the debugged unit tests.
+This will allow you to see the unit test parameters while debugging.

 ### Debugging with macros